Rigdzin Düpa Sādhana

 neyul durtrö gyé sok dang

-From sacred places and lands such as the eight charnel-grounds,
+From power places and sacred lands, the eight charnel-grounds,

 ཁྱད་པར་རྔ་ཡབ་ལངྐའི་གླིང་༔